 Lack of eating and drinking can increase comfort near the end of life because

 Food and fluids can cause bloating, nausea, vomiting, and diarrhea.

 Fluids increase the amount of urine, which may require insertion of a urinary catheter or painful movement to a bedpan.

 If the person is incontinent, they may experience discomfort from being cleaned and having their bedding changed.

 Each person’s situation is different, and the hospice team can help you make the best decisions for your loved one’s comfort and dignity.

 Remember, never force end-of-life nutrition or insist that your loved one eat.
 This can develop into a struggle where the family feels rejected and your loved one feels ungrateful or guilty.
 Your loved one may even give in, to some degree, but may feel worse both physically and emotionally, and the family relationship could suffer.

-Caregivers should not worry about withholding nutrition at the end of life.
-However, you can make it easier and more inviting for your loved one to eat and drink – and give them some added comfort — by following the tips provided above.
+As a caregiver, you shouldn’t worry about withholding nutrition at the end of life.
+Make it easier and more inviting by following the tips provided above.
+Your loved one’s wishes, dignity, and comfort should be the guide.